puzzle/ops-techlab-rancher/labs/65_sharehelmcharts.md

 ## Add the custom chart

-Add the github repo which contains the catalog.
+Add the Github repo which contains the catalog.
-Add the catalog to rancher.
+Add the catalog to Rancher.

 Global -> Tools -> Catalog -> Add Catalog.
 * **Name**: github-mychart
 * **Catalog Url**: \<github url\>

-Now we are be able to deploy the our `mychart` Chart directly from our github repository.
+Now we are able to deploy our `mychart` Chart directly from our Github repository.

 Go to _Cluster ops-techlab -> Default namespace -> Apps -> Launch_.
 If you see your own Chart from Github here all is working and we can deploy it.

 ![github-mychart](../resources/images/github-mychart.png)

-So we can create a Deployment of our `mychart` Chart and provide our question.
+So we can create a Deployment of our `mychart` chart and provide our answer.

 ![github-mychart-launch](../resources/images/github-mychart-launch.png)